Natural Resources

 Animal community

-Oak is considered a foundation species for wildlife in the eastern forest (McShea et al., 2006).
+Oak is considered a foundation species for wildlife in the eastern forest (McShea et al., 2007).
 However, oak species have considerable variability in acorn production (crop size from year to year), which can substantially affect the availability of mast for wildlife.
 Providing variety in hard and soft mast producing species can help to ensure that food is available from season to season and from year to year.
 Hickory nuts can also be important mast for wildlife.
 In fact, hickory makes up 10 to 20 percent of squirrel diets in similar systems (Apsley and Gehrt, 2006).

 Young (1 to 10 year post-disturbance) upland oak forests function as high-quality food sources for myriad wildlife species.
-Fruit producing early successional plants such as pokeweed and blackberry, young shrubs, and tree sprouts play an important role in the diets of several bird species, arthropods, and small mammals that serve as prey for numerous snake, bird, and mammal predators (Greenberg, et al. 2011).
+Fruit producing early successional plants such as pokeweed and blackberry, young shrubs, and tree sprouts play an important role in the diets of several bird species, arthropods, and small mammals that serve as prey for numerous snake, bird, and mammal predators (Greenberg, et al., 2011).
 Mature stands serve as habitat for wild turkey in fall and winter where they utilize acorns as an important part of their diet.
 Additionally, most forest-dwelling amphibians, reptiles, birds, and mammals required at least a sawtimber stage of maturity in similar forest systems in New England (Healy, 2002).

 Snags, cavity trees, and downed logs provide habitat for a wide variety of wildlife species; as such, they are important components of oak-hickory forests on this ecological site.
 Snags are standing dead or dying trees, and downed logs are simply logs that are on or near the forest floor.
 Cavity trees are live trees with holes big enough to shelter animals.
-This includes trees with cavities in the limbs, which can actually be more important to some wildlife species than larger hollow trees.
-Snags are created by lightning, storm breakage, fire, disease, insects, drought, flooding, cultural practices, among other factors that contribute to tree mortality.
+This includes trees with cavities in the limbs, which can be more important to some wildlife species than larger hollow trees.
+Snags are created by lightning, storm breakage, fire, disease, insects, drought, flooding, and cultural practices, among other factors that contribute to tree mortality.

 Wildlife species are affected by ecological dynamics in upland oak forests to varying degrees.
 Management must consider all factors that could impact wildlife populations and be site-based in application.
 A balance of successional stages in sustainable proportions across the landscape (multiple forest age classes) with consideration for snags and cavity trees will sustain high quality food sources and habitat for wildlife overall.